• Home

 At the start of every game, one card is randomly selected and it will function as the wild card joker (printed jokers and wild card jokers can be used in place of missing cards).
 Players take turns drawing cards from the closed or open deck and subsequently discarding a card to the open deck.

 The primary objective in Points Rummy is to organize cards into sets and sequences.
 To make a valid declaration, a player should at minimum have two sequences and the rest of the cards should be arranged into sequences and sets.
 A sequence is formed by 3 or more cards of the same suit that are sequentially arranged.
 A pure sequence does not have any printed jokers or wild card jokers that are used in place of a missing card.
+However, a wildcard joker can be used to create a pure sequence if it naturally fits into the pure sequence.

 The first participant to make a valid declaration emerges as the winner of the game.